matefehervari/remote-browser/README.md

 # Configuration

-- Access remote browser settings by right clicking the extension and selected "Remote Browser Settings".
+- Access remote browser settings by right clicking the extension and selecting "Remote Browser Settings".
-- From settings page you can select
+- From the settings page you can
+    - Enter the remote ip and port
-    - Save: to save remote browser host settings
+    - Click "Save" to save remote browser host settings
-    - Test: to save and test the remote browser host settings by opening "www.google.com"
+    - Click "Test" to save and test the remote browser host settings by opening "www.google.com"